zxlml/zxlml.github.io/_pages/about.md

 # 🔥 News

+- *2025.01*: &nbsp;🎉🎉  New Acceptance "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" in **TCAD (ccf-A)**.
+Congratulations to my co-authors, Hao Su!

-- *2024.12*: &nbsp;🎉🎉  New Activity: Attendance in CCF Wuhan 2024 Annual Conference and the 8th Outstanding Doctoral Student Academic Activity
+- *2024.12*: &nbsp;🎉🎉  New Activity: Attendance in CCF Wuhan 2024 Annual Conference and the 8th Outstanding Doctoral Student Academic Activity.

 - *2024.11*: &nbsp;🎉🎉  New Award: **China Doctoral National Scholarship**.

-- *2024.09*: &nbsp;🎉🎉  New Acceptance: Peipei Yuan, Xinge You, Hong Chen, **Xuelin Zhang**, and Qinmu Peng.
-Generalized Sparse Additive Model with Unknown Link Function.
-ICDM 2024.

 # 📝 Publications in Machine Learning